stevenj/CIPs/CIP-0062/README.md

 # Motivation

 Cardano uses a sidechain (Jormungandr) for its treasury system ("Catalyst") and for other voting purposes.
-To be able to participate on the sidechain users associate their mainnet staked ADA with a voting key.
-This association happens on Cardano mainnet via metadata attached to a Catalyst "registration" transaction.
-[CIP-15 (Catalyst Registration Transaction Metadata Format)](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0015) introduced the inital standard, with this being utilized as the only registration option upto Catalyst's Fund 9.
+To be able to participate on the sidechain users associate their mainnet staked ADA with a sidechain "voting key".
+This association happens on Cardano mainnet via metadata attached to a "registration" transaction.
+[CIP-15 (Catalyst Registration Transaction Metadata Format)](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0015) introduced the inital standard, with this being solely utilized, for registration, up to Catalyst's Fund 9.

 With the introduction of [CIP-36 (Catalyst/Voltaire Registration Transaction Metadata Format - Updated)](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036) a renewed standard introduced.
-With changes to introduce a determinictic voting key derivation and a richer, yet more generic registration specification.
-This brought a suite of benefits, namely: vote delegation to either private or public representatives (Catalyst dReps), splitting or combining of private votes, the use of different voting keys or delegations for different purposes (Catalyst etc).
+Featuring a determinictic voting key derivation and a richer, yet more generic registration specification.
+This brings a suite of benefits, namely; vote delegation to either private or public representatives (Catalyst dReps), splitting or combining of private votes, the use of different voting keys or delegations for different purposes (Catalyst etc).

 The goal for this CIP is to extend the dApp-Wallet web bridge to enable the construction of transactions containing metadata that conforms to
 [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036) specification.
 This allows for the creation of governance centric dApps, offering greater functionality to users of Cardano governance/Catalyst.

-Current iterations of Cardano's Catalyst lacks a web-based stack, instead users are forced to transfer voting keys from wallets to a mobile app.
-This process is not only cumbersome but figid and uncomprimising.
-Utilizing a dApp-Wallet web bridge stack for Catalyst would empower users to be able to engage with Catalyst across platforms.
+## Use Cases

+### Catalyst

+Current iterations of Cardano's Project Catalyst offers users a cumbersome process, requiring wallet's to generate new mnemoincs from which a ED255 key pair is derived.
+Private voting keys are encoded into a QR codes to pass them to a mobile application, for use in voting.
+This process required that voting keys could not be determinstically derived from a wallet's base mnomic.

+This CIP allows the creation of Catalyst Voting dApp(s) whereby wallets can connect and easily share voting key information.
+This offers a vastly better user experience, greatly reducing the number of steps required by the user to engage with Catalyst.

+Beyond improved user experience, this CIP enables the functionality benefits offered by [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036).
+Namely; the ability to easily delegate one's voting rights to one or many other voting keys in varying proportions.

+### Catalyst - Community dApps

+By utilizing [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036) functionality in a wallet dApp bridge leaves the door open for the community to produce their own Catalyst adjacent dApps.

+### Beyond Catalyst

+This CIP not only befits Cardano's Project Catalyst, but it allows other projects to implement the same governance frameworks.

 # Specification